Simplicity of the contactomorphism group of finite regularity: The identity for

-The same kind of proof with the replacement of $2$ by an arbitrary integer $a \geq 2$ with some changes in its details can be given to generalize this lemma as follows.
+in $H_1(\Cont_c(\R^{2n+1},\alpha_0)_0)$. \end{prop} The same kind of proof with the replacement of $2$ by an arbitrary integer $a \geq 2$ with some changes can be given to generalize Proposition \ref{prop:key-lemma-2} as follows.

 Again we will define a contactomorphism denoted by $g_a'$ that satisfies the two equalities \be [g_a'] = [g_a] \quad \& \quad [g_a'] = [g_a^{a^{n+2}}] \ee and the definition of $g_a'$ from $g_a$ will take $n+1$ steps.
+We will briefly indicate necessary changes to be made from \eqref{eq:[g2]=[g2']}.

+Let $a > 2$ be any given integer.
 As the zero-th step, we start with considering the conjugation

 by the front scaling map $\eta_a$ similarly as in \eqref{eq:conjugationbyeta2}.